Lnfra/code-smells-kata/README.md

 and estraverse which are used in the initial state of the app.

 # Possible tasks
 1) Make the failing test for boolean trap smell pass.
 Try not to refactor in the production code yet, that will be part of a later task, that hopefully jumps in the users eyes automatically.
 2) Implement the code duplication smell handling, tests are prepared for it already, so the to do list is set.
+3) Decouple the dependency from esprima and estraverse and mock the results expected from those modules.